gbayer-1/AZMLND_C2/README.md

 Since I used the provided Udacity Lab, I did not have the authorization to create a service principal.
 ### Create an Automated ML Experiment
 #### Create the Dataset
-First I Have to register the dataset.
+First I have to register the dataset.
 I downloaded the dataset from the source and then used the machine learning studio interface to upload it.

 <img width="300" alt="InkedScreenshot 2021-10-13 144507_LI" src="https://user-images.githubusercontent.com/92030321/137174303-6c75b9bb-f597-4655-8a8c-c2685e898870.jpg">

-I provide the name and the description of this dataset.
+I provided the name and the description of this dataset.
 I can use the same name in the jupyter notebook to retrieve the same registered dataset from my workspace `ws`:
 `dataset = ws.datasets["BankMarketing Dataset"]`